 One of my favorite constellations, little squarish Corvus the Crow, can be found in the south after sunset at this time of year.
-It’s not far from the bright star Spica – and, in 2014, the red planet Mars.
-Learn more about how to find Spica and Saturn here.
+It’s not far from the bright star Spica – brightest light in the constellation Virgo the Maiden.
+Learn more about how to find Spica.

-Once you find Spica and Mars in spring 2014, you’ll recognize the constellation Corvus.
+Once you find Spica in spring 2015, you’ll recognize the constellation Corvus.
 It’s always near the star Spica on the sky’s dome.
 It’s recognizable for its compact, boxy shape.

 Corvus is an easy constellation to pick out in the sky.
 In Greek mythology, Corvus was seen as the cupbearer to Apollo, god of the sun.
 In ancient Israel, Corvus wasn’t a crow.
 Instead, it was seen as a raven.
 In China, this grouping of stars had more distinction as an Imperial Chariot, riding on the wind.

-Bottom line: Use the star Spica – and in 2014 the planet Mars – to introduce yourself to the constellaltion Corvus the Crow.
+Bottom line: Use the star Spica to introduce yourself to the constellation Corvus the Crow.